 Autologous conditioned serum is a specialised injection technique to reduce the pain and inflammation in osteoarthritis and to aid in healing tendon and muscle injuries.

 Osteoarthritis refers to the breakdown of the special lining of the joints called cartilage.
 We know this is caused by both mechanical wear and chronic inflammation.
 One of the main messenger proteins in this process is called interleukin-1 (or IL-1).
-Orthokine therapy works by amplifying the natural components of your own blood that block IL-1.
+Orthokine therapy works by strengthening the natural components of your own blood that block IL-1.

-The main benefit is likely to be in osteoarthritis where traditional treatments have not controlled your pain but you want to avoid or delay joint replacement surgery.
+The main benefit is likely to be in osteoarthritis where traditional treatments have not controlled your pain, but you want to avoid or delay joint replacement surgery.
 It may also have benefits in muscle and tendon injury.

 A referral is needed from your GP, sports doctor or surgeon.

-Risks / Side Effects
+Risks / Side effects